zenkay/personal-blog/wp-content/plugins/wp-twitter-feed/readme.txt

 3. Go to the Plugins page and activate the plugin
 4. Insert the shortcode!

-For full configuration and options please visit the [Twitter Feed WordPress Plugin](http://pleer.co.uk/wordpress/plugins/wp-twitter-feed/) plugin page.
+For full configuration and options please visit the [Twitter Feed WordPress Plugin](http://3doordigital.com/wordpress/plugins/wp-twitter-feed/) plugin page.

 == Changelog ==

+= 1.2.2 =

+* Added decode option

 = 1.2.1 =